asreview/paper-depression-brouwer-simulation-ATD/README.md

 following in your CLI:

 ```
-Rscript extract_simulation_results.R
+Rscript scripts/extract_simulation_results.R
 ```

-The output consists of
+The output (in the folder `output/brouwer_2019`) consists of
-- All inclusions in the dataset, ordered by their time to discovery - the `time_to_discovery_all_inclusions.csv` file.
-The column *record_id* corresponds to the position of the inclusion in the original dataset.
-Note that the position starts at 0;
+- All inclusions in the dataset, ordered by their time to discovery - the `time_to_discovery.csv` file.
+The column *row* corresponds to the position of the inclusion in the original dataset.
+Note that the position starts at 1;
 - A table with WSS and RRF values for every run - the `wss_and_rrf_values.csv` file;
 - A plot with recall curves for all runs of this simulation study - the `recall.png` file.